joeclark-phd/random-text-generators/README.md

 ### MarkovTextGenerator

 The big idea of Markov-chain random text generation is that you collect statistics on which characters follow other characters.
 So if a particular language uses "th" a lot, "t" should often be followed by "h" in the randomly-generated text.
 This class ingests a `Stream<String>` of training data to build up a Markov model, and uses it to generate new strings.
-However, this method has a number of caveats:
+However, the Markov-chain approach has a number of caveats:

 First, looking only at two-character sequences isn't very sophisticated.
 The model would be smarter if you looked back more than one letter.
 For example, your model could know that "ot" and "nt" are often followed by "h" but "st" is not.
 The problem with that is that you will have far fewer examples of every 3-character, 4-character, or n-character sequences in your training data than you will have of 2-character sequences.
 If a sequence never occurs in your training data, it can never occur in your output.
 Second, the fewer examples in the training set, the less random the names will be.